 - to carry out all administrative support functions arising from the Division's areas of responsibility.

-The Repatriation Division works in close co-operation with the Garda National Immigration Bureau (GNIB) in the arrangement of deportations and Dublin II Regulation transfers.
+The Repatriation Division works in close co-operation with the Garda National Immigration Bureau (GNIB) in the arrangement of deportations and Dublin III Regulation transfers.

 Specific to cases dealt with under the provisions of Section 3 of the Immigration Act, 1999 (as amended)

-Any person who is formally refused a declaration of refugee status by the Minister for Justice and Equality, and any person who otherwise becomes illegally resident in the State, is issued with a notification of intention to deport as provided for under Section 3 (3) of the Immigration Act, 1999 (as amended).
-This notification, which is also sent to the person’s legal representative if known, advises such persons of the options open to them at that point in time which are to (i) leave the State voluntarily, (ii) consent to deportation or (iii) to submit, within a period of 15 working days, written representations to the Minister for Justice and Equality setting out reasons as to why they should not have a Deportation Order made against them.
+Any person who is formally refused a protection status by the Minister for Justice and Equality, under the Refugee Act 1996 and/or the European Union (Subsidiary Protection) Regulations 2013, and any person who otherwise becomes illegally resident in the State, is issued with a notification of intention to deport as provided for under Section 3 (3) of the Immigration Act 1999 (as amended).
+This notification, which is also sent to the person’s legal representative if known, advises such persons of the options open to them at that point in time which are to (i) leave the State voluntarily, (ii) consent to deportation or (iii) to submit, within a period of 15 working days, written representations to the Minister for Justice and Equality setting out reasons as to why they should not have a Deportation Order made in respect of them.

 All cases dealt with under the provisions of Section 3 of the Immigration Act, 1999 (as amended) are considered on their individual merits.
 In each individual case, the representations (if any) submitted are examined having regard to the eleven factors set out in Section 3 (6) of the Immigration Act, 1999 (as amended) with these factors being as follows: